LAMP: Extracting Text from Gradients with Language Model Priors: Experimental Evaluation

 So far, all experiments assumed that clients have not defended against data leakage.
-We follow work on vision attacks~\cite{dlg,wei2020framework} and consider the defense of adding Gaussian noise to gradients (with additional clipping this would correspond to DP-SGD~\citep{dpsgd}).
+Following work on vision attacks~\cite{dlg,wei2020framework}, we now consider the defense of adding Gaussian noise to gradients (with additional clipping this would correspond to DP-SGD~\citep{dpsgd}).
 Note that, as usual, there is a trade-off between privacy and accuracy: adding more noise will lead to better privacy, but make accuracy worse.
 We measure the performance of the fine-tuned models on \cola{} using the MCC metric~\citep{mcc} for which higher values are better.
-We fine-tuned for 2 epochs with different Gaussian noise, and chose to attack models trained with noise $\sigma=0.001$, which achieves MCC of $0.551$, and $\sigma=0.002$, which achieves MCC of $0.526$, both representing an acceptable drop from the original MCC of $0.557$.
-We do not investigate larger values of $\sigma$, as using them in training dropped MCC below the acceptable level.

-We show the results of this experiment in~\cref{table:defended}.
-While all methods' reconstruction metrics degrade, as expected, we see that most of the text is still recoverable for the chosen noise level.
-Moreover, our method is still significantly better than the baselines, and thus shows the importance of evaluating defenses with strong reconstruction attacks.
+The fine-tuning was done for 2 epochs with different Gaussian noise levels $\sigma$, and we obtained the MCC scores depicted in ~\cref{table:defended}.
+We did not explore noises $>0.01$ due to the significant drop in MCC from $0.557$ for the undefended model to $0.364$.
+The results of our experiments on these defended networks are presented in~\cref{table:defended}.
+While all methods' reconstruction metrics degrade, as expected, we see that most text is still recoverable for the chosen noise levels.
+Moreover, our method still outperforms the baselines, and thus shows the importance of evaluating defenses with strong reconstruction attacks.
+In~\cref{app:masking} we show that \tool{} is also useful against a defense which masks some percentage of gradients.